dalejung/hansel/README.md

 Also feasible to validate all variable names within a BC and not just parameters.

 Something I also want is to be able to reference `Question.id` and validate not just the type, but also whether a `UUID` for a `Question` entity.
-This would be more applicable within the domain model and not the boundary since at the application layer we'd just have to assume a valid `UUID` until get verify against some store.
+This would be more applicable within the domain model and not the boundary since at the application layer we'd just have to assume a valid `UUID` until we verify against some store.
 I'd rather not have to create a `UUID` subclass like `QuestionId(UUID)`.